soklux/-/what-we-stand-for.md

 * **Generousity & Kindess** Generosity is a wonderful vitue.
 Being generous is surprising someone on the other end with goodwill and asking for nonthing in return.
 It could be time, attenition, or treasure - we give what we're expected to, and then some.

 ## Helping small busiess (SMB) deal with growth & សំរួលការប្រកប អាជីវម្ម & end game delivery happiness

+* To build better word from human doing to human being & humand kind